open-telemetry/opentelemetry-specification/specification/trace/api.md

 are one expected case where `IsRecording` cannot change after ending a Span.

-Recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc will not perform when `IsRecording` returns `false`.
+Recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc will be discarded when `IsRecording` returns `false`.

 `IsRecording` SHOULD NOT take any parameters.